Jay North: Dennis the Menace

 By the fourth season, North was earning $3,500 an episode; but by 1962, the 11-year-old had begun to outgrow the character's childish antics.
-This, combined with the unexpected loss of Joseph Kearns near the end of season three, had changed the dynamic of the show.
+This, combined with the unexpected death of the actor who played Dennis' foil, Mr. Wilson (Joseph Kearns), near the end of season three, had changed the dynamic of the show.
 During his interview with Filmfax, North recalled: "Between the pressures of the business and Joe's dying, I became very serious, very morbid, and very withdrawn from the world.
 I was the antithesis of the little kid that I played on the television show."
-By the end of the fourth season, ratings were down, and in early 1963, to his relief, Dennis The Menace was canceled.
+By the end of the fourth season, ratings were down, and in early 1963, to his relief, Dennis the Menace was canceled.